Pick up an application form at the gym to be in the next big £1000 draw or download one here:

 Q. What will happens when I no longer want to be in the lottery?

 A. You need to notify the Treasurer and cancel your standing order with your Bank.
 Your number will come out of the draw after the last payment has been made.

 Q. Who will oversee the lottery and make sure that it is run properly?

-A. The lottery is registered with and monitored by with Scarborough Borough Council.
-The Fundraising Committee has also formulated a constitution for the lottery, a copy of which you can check at any time.
+A. The Fundraising Committee have formulated a constitution for the lottery to ensure it runs according to the rules, a copy of which you can check at any time.
 Just ask.